goethe-tcs/tcs.uni-frankfurt.de/content/projects/_index.md

 ### Topics

 The TCS group offers a variety of theory projects and coding projects.
-Please come back here on **August 22, 2022**, we will announce available thesis topics then.
+After you have applied, we will contact you in October and propose some available thesis topics then.
 [This page](/projects/flavors) can give you a general flavor of possible topics.

 ### Project process